Keyshia Cole: Other ventures

 In June 2005, Cole appeared in a Southpole apparel advertising campaign published in Vibe, modeling pieces from the brand's women's collection.
 In May 2006, Cole was selected to serve as the face of Akademiks' Ladies Fall/Holiday advertising campaign for the urban wear and accessories brand, appearing in promotional materials for its women's line.
 In 2008, Cole partnered with Luster Products to endorse their relaunched Pink Brand Smooth Touch hair care line.
 The campaign featured Cole in advertising, product packaging, and "A Day in the Life" online videos, with promotional efforts spanning radio, print, in-store events, and grassroots marketing to enhance brand visibility.

 In October 2012, it became public knowledge that Cole and shoe designer Steve Madden, had collaborated on a three-piece shoe collection that was initially slated to debut one month later.
-It was also reported that the first pair of shoes are red platform heels with ruffles and a heart-shaped cutout on the wedge, while the second pair of shoes are "funky-patterned" strappy heels.
 During an appearance with WWPR-FM's The Breakfast Club, she discussed the collection and said:

 I've been talking about this Steven Madden deal for about four years now. [...]
 I wanted to do a deal with Steven Madden is because, when I didn't have any money and before I got my deal, I use to buy Steve Madden shoes.
 So I just want to make sure that I do really cute shoes that my demographic can afford.
 [The shoes will debut in] November.
 I've already made all three and they will be featured in my videos and in the album packaging.

-On July 26, 2013, Cole posted images of more shoes from the collection.
+On July 26, 2013, Cole posted images of shoes from the collection.
 In September 2013, the shoe line was launched and included seven heel styles ranging from pumps to booties to tall boots.
 In support of the launch, Cole embarked on a personal appearance tour; the tour began on September 19 at Pentagon City Mall in Arlington, Virginia, continued on September 21 at Towson Town Center in Towson, Maryland, and concluded on September 26 at Lenox Square Mall in Atlanta, Georgia.
 A second range of shoes were introduced in March 2014.
 Regarding his collaboration with Cole, Madden stated: "Keyshia is great to work with.
 She brings fresh ideas to the table, and knows what girls want.
 It was a pleasure to work with her again."

 In December 2021, Cole partnered with hair grooming company Red by Kiss, launching a line of bonnets and headscarves.
+The collaboration, released under the name Silky Stylez x Keyshia Cole, was part of a range of protective hair accessories distributed under the Red by Kiss brand, a division of KISS New York.
+The line included multiple bonnet variants and satin headwraps marketed for use in protective hairstyling.